k-macmillan/ROSwrapper/README.md

                    pub_data='Hello World'))
 nc.run
 ```
 You can spin up a publisher in 3 lines of code using ROSwrapper.
 Additional publishers/subscribers are 1 line of code each.
+Nodes are added to the [NodeControl](nodecontrol.py) so everything can be cleanly executed and cleaned up.

 ## A RosNode
 The core nodes are defined in the base class [RosNode](rosnode.py).
 RosNode was intended to be derived in the event the user wishes to see specific behavior.
 An example of a derived node class can be found in the [example_nodeclass](example_nodeclass.py) file.
 If a user has multiple subscribers you can use a switch statement to interpret the message.